hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-25-sony-A7III-sample-images-video.markdown

 The Sound Devices recorder is connected to the Sony A7III with a <a href="https://amzn.to/2pJnehw" rel="nofollow">Atomos HDMI cable</a> to take the time code from the MixPre-3.
 In Final Cut Pro it's then super easy to synchronise the audio and video files.

 One more word to the wind jammer.
 I found the Rycote Super-Softie wind jammer the best solution.
 Well, there are better and more expensive options available but it performs better than a fur wind jammer and it's more durable.
+The headphone I am using is the <a href="https://amzn.to/2usU2jQ" rel="nofollow">Sennheiser HD-25</a>.

 Finally, there is the <a href="https://amzn.to/2G9eXxA" rel="nofollow">Rode Newsshooter Kit</a> which allows me to connect my microphone wirelessly to my Sound Devices PreMix-3 audio recorder.